vispb/vispb/README.md

 VisPB
 =====

-`VisPB` is a Python-based radio interferometric measurement (visibility) simulator.
+`VisPB` (Visibility with Perturbed Beams) is a Python-based radio interferometric measurement (visibility) simulator.
 It is specialized to implement fast visibility calculation under per-antenna perturbations.
 The calculation is parallelized with `multiprocessing`.